 If you are supporting a young person, find additional information and resources.

 Please note: This webpage is intended for the sole purpose of providing information on topics related to mental health and is not meant as a substitute for professional medical advice or treatment.
-Those who are in crisis or in a harmful situation should seek immediate assistance from emergency personnel by calling 911, calling the 988 Suicide & Crisis Lifeline at 988, or using their online chat.
+Those who are in crisis or in a harmful situation should seek immediate assistance from emergency personnel by calling 911, calling the 988 Suicide & Crisis Lifeline at 988, or using it's online chat.

 According to the Oxford Dictionary, self-care is “the practice of taking an active role in protecting one's own well-being and happiness, in particular during periods of stress.”
 Find free resources below to help you practice self-care and manage stress during times of uncertainty (and always).